| Search myCarpentry.com |

 Nave: The central part of a church from the main entrance to the chancel.

-Purlin: A structural member used support a group of rafters approximately at the midway point of the span of the rafters.
+Purlin: A structural member used to support a group of rafters approximately at the midway point of the span of the rafters.

 Rafter: A structural member that makes up the shape and structure of a roof.
-The types include: hip, jack, valley and cripple.
+The types include hip, jack, valley, and cripple.

 Renewable Energy: Energy produced using solar, wind, hydropower, or biomass energy sources.